harivis29/credit-card-system/README.md

 ## Steps to run the code

-1. install node modules for react build and run the command npm start
+1. Install node modules for react build and run the command
+## `npm start`
+2. Install server specific node modules from serve folder and run command
+## `npm start`
+ from server folder which will start the server
+3. To run unit test cases use command
+## `npm test`